gradle/dpeuni-gradle-maintain-cache-perf/README.md

 ## Clone this Repository

 This repository contains the project with build caching issues.
-We will use the build validation scripts to identify these issues and address them.
+We will use the Develocity Build Validation Scripts to identify these issues and address them.

 1. Clone this repository in a new directory location on your machine